DarkNacho/Analysis-of-Dijkstra-and-Kruskal-Algorithm-an-undergraduate-look/README.md

-# Analysis-of-Dijkstra-and-Kruskal-Algorithm-an-undergraduate-look
+# Analysis of-Dijkstra and-Kruskal Algorithm an undergraduate look
-Analysis of Dijkstra and Kruskal Algorithm for an University Project
+This was a project for the University for more information check the report under informe/informe.pdf Sorry for do it in spanish.